Our Committee

 Secretary

 Mary Gimondo writes grant applications and acquittals and liaises with funding and sponsor bodies and has more than 30 years experience in this field.
 She is a past secretary of the CBCA WA, has a background as a children’s librarian and has worked for the Education Department and in Public Libraries.
-Mary has also worked in special and law libraries and currently works at the Australian Tax Office as a business analyst.
+Mary has also worked in special and law libraries and recently retired from the Australian Tax Office where she worked as a business analyst.
 In 2008 Mary was awarded the CBCA WA Muriel Barwell Award for Distinguished services to children’s literature.
 Mary is also involved with committees within the community.

 Lefki Kailis